NiKrause/ucan-upload-wall/README.md

 - **Archive Encryption**: Archive encrypted with AES-GCM, decrypted only in worker
 - **Delegation Mismatch**: If DID changes, delegation must be recreated
 - **Worker Persistence**: Worker state lost on page reload; archive restored from localStorage
+- **Base64 Encoding Compatibility**: Handles both standard base64 (Storacha CLI) and base64url formats by detecting the multibase prefix ('m' or 'u') and normalizing accordingly.
+See [issue #590](https://github.com/storacha/upload-service/issues/590) for background on the encoding challenge.

 ## 🔗 Resources